Exact simulation of Gaussian Boson Sampling in polynomial space and exponential time: Introduction

 The complexity arguments underlying the hardness of classically simulating GBS are only valid asymptotically.
 In practice, it is necessary to perform a comparison to state-of-the-art simulation algorithms to understand the actual advantages of employing a quantum computer.
 Considerable progress has been made in developing classical simulation algorithms for the original Boson Sampling model.
 Ref. \cite{neville2017classical} reported the first simulation method by describing an approximate Markov chain Monte Carlo algorithm for Boson Sampling.
 These results were improved in Ref. \cite{clifford2018classical}, where an exact sampling algorithm was developed with the same asymptotic complexity but better constant prefactors.
+An algorithm for other models of Boson Sampling has also been recently reported \cite{renema2019simulability}.
 As stated in Ref. \cite{moylett2019classically}, extending these techniques to GBS has been challenging because these algorithms rely on specific properties of Boson Sampling that are not present in GBS.
 Despite these challenges, an exact simulation algorithm has been reported and implemented for the specific case of GBS with threshold detectors \cite{quesada2018gaussian,gupt2018classical}.
-This algorithm suffers from the critical drawback that its memory requirement also scales exponentially, limiting the scope of problems that can be simulated.\\
+This algorithm suffers from the critical drawback that its memory requirement also scales exponentially, limiting the scope of problems that can be simulated.